zowe/docs-site/docs/extend/packaging-zos-extensions.md

 - `apiml-static-registration.yaml.template`

    Refers to a supporting file that instructs the Zowe launch script how to register this extension service to the API Mediation Layer Discovery service.
 In this case, this file is referred in the `manifest.yaml` `apimlServices.static[0].file` field.
-This file is optional depending on the function of the component and you can change and customize the file name in the manifest file.
+This file is optional depending on the function of the component.
+You can change and customize the file name in the manifest file.

 - `bin/(configure|start|validate).sh`